cristianoliveira/ergo/README.md

 ```

 ### Windows
-For windows you can find the executable in each [release](https://github.com/cristianoliveira/ergo/releases).
+You can find the Windows executables in [release](https://github.com/cristianoliveira/ergo/releases).

 ***Disclaimer:***
-I only use unix based systems on a daily basis, so I am not able to test each build :(
+I use Unix-based systems on a daily basis, so I am not able to test each build alone. :(

-### Using go
+### Go
 ```
 go install github.com/cristianoliveira/ergo
 ```
-Make sure you have `$GOPATH/bin` in your path. `export PATH=$PATH:$GOPATH/bin`
+Make sure you have `$GOPATH/bin` in your path: `export PATH=$PATH:$GOPATH/bin`

 ## Usage

 Ergo looks for a `.ergo` file inside the current directory.
-It must contain the names and URL of the services following the same format as the `/etc/hosts` (domain+space+url).
-The main difference is that it also considers the specified port.
+It must contain the names and URL of the services following the same format as `/etc/hosts` (`domain`+`space`+`url`).
+The main difference is it also considers the specified port.

-Let's start:

 ### Simplest Setup

-**You need to set the `http://127.0.0.1:2000/proxy.pac` configuration on your system network config**
+**You need to set the `http://127.0.0.1:2000/proxy.pac` configuration on your system network config.**

-Ergo comes with a setup command that can configure that for you.
+Ergo comes with a setup command that can configure it for you.
 The current systems supported are:

  - osx
  - linux-gnome
  - windows

-(Contributions are welcomed)

 ```bash
 ergo setup <operation-system>
 ```

-In case of errors or if it doesn't work please take a look on detailed config session below.
+In case of errors / it doesn't work, please look at the detailed config session below.

 ### Showtime